PaperPrototype/Intro-Coding-and-Computers/0 - Python/Tutorials/Word Replacement Game/english.md

 noun = input("noun: ")
 adjective = input("adjective: ")

-# print funny story
+# print simple sentence
 print("My dog ate my", adjective, noun, "so I had to go", verb, "and buy some food again.")
 ```

 Now run this program!
 It will ask you for a verb noun and adjective.
-Once you finish giving the program those words, it will print out out (funny'ish) story!
+Once you finish giving the program those words, it will print out a (funny'ish) story!